Anna Walentynowicz

-Anna Walentynowicz ([ˈanna valɛntɨˈnɔvʲit͡ʂ]; née Lubczyk; 15 August 1929 – 10 April 2010) was a Polish free trade union activist and co-founder of Solidarity, the first non-communist trade union in the Eastern Bloc.
+Anna Walentynowicz ([ˈanna valɛntɨˈnɔvʲit͡ʂ]; née Lubczyk; 15 August 1929 – 10 April 2010) was a Polish trade unionist and co-founder of Solidarity, the first recognised independent trade union in the Eastern Bloc.
 Her firing from her job at the Lenin Shipyard in Gdańsk in August 1980 was the event that ignited the strike at the shipyard, set off a wave of strikes across Poland, and quickly paralyzed the Baltic coast.
 The Interfactory Strike Committee (MKS) based in the Gdańsk shipyard eventually transformed itself into Solidarity; by September, more than one million workers were on strike in support of the 21 demands of MKS, making it the largest strike ever.

 Walentynowicz's arrest became an organizing slogan (Bring Anna Walentynowicz Back to Work!) in the early days of the Gdańsk strike.
 She is referred to by some as the "mother of independent Poland."
-She was among the dignitaries killed in the 2010 Polish Air Force Tu-154 crash near Smolensk in Russia, which also claimed the lives of the President of Poland and his wife, and the senior commanders of the Polish Armed Forces.
+She was among the dignitaries killed in the 2010 Polish Air Force Tu-154 crash near Smolensk in Russia, which also claimed the lives of Lech Kaczyński, the President of Poland and his wife, and the senior commanders of the Polish Armed Forces.

 In 2006, she was awarded Poland's highest honour, the Order of the White Eagle.
 In 2020, Time magazine included her on the list of 100 Women of the Year who influenced the world over the last 100 years.

 Early life and career

-Walentynowicz was born in 1929 in village Sinne near Rivne (which is now Ukraine) as Anna Lubczyk, in a family of Ukrainian Shtundists.
+Walentynowicz was born in 1929 in the village of Sinne, Poland (today Sadove, Ukraine) in Rivne oblast, as Anna Lubczyk, to a family of Ukrainian Shtundists.
 During the Second World War at the age of ten she began to work as a maid.
 Later, after the war, she migrated into Poland.
 Walentynowicz began working in the Lenin Shipyard in Gdańsk, Poland in 1950, first as a welder, later as a crane operator.
 Recognized as a "Hero of Socialist Labor" or Stakhanovite for her hard work, Walentynowicz became disillusioned with the communist system in Poland, especially after the bloody events in December 1970 on the Baltic Coast.
 While she was an activist and a member of a socialist youth organization, she was never formally a member of the communist party.
 Anna was a devout Catholic, who believed in social justice and standing up against oppression, and who became deeply moved in her later years by the teachings of Pope John Paul II, with whom she developed a personal relationship.
 One of the last letters which John Paul II wrote was to Anna Walentynowicz wishing her speedy recovery from a back injury.

 Anna began her quest for justice by speaking out publicly when one of her supervisors stole money from the workers' bonus fund to play the lottery.
 Instead of reprimanding the corrupt supervisor, the system turned on her—she was harassed by secret police.
 The 'exemplary worker' and 'Hero of Socialist Labor' had become a vocal dissident.